samflab/Bookstore/README.md

 4. If you think the pages are too blank, add some impressive backgrounds to it.
 If you are adding any images, make sure it is not a copyrighted one.
 Choose the images from unsplash.com or freepik.com or any other equivalent platform.
 5. Add validation to the form in books.html
 # New to Github?
-[You can check this out] (https://guides.github.com/activities/hello-world/)
+You can check this out -> (https://guides.github.com/activities/hello-world/)